 - Review draft implementation tools

 - Identify outstanding tasks

-- Develop process for approval and/or adoption
+- Develop outreach strategy and process for approval and/or adoption

-Work Session 6 - Establish Implementation and Maintenance Procedures
+Work Session 5 - Establish Implementation and Maintenance Procedures

 The purpose of this final work session is to establish protocols for implementation and maintenance of the planning tools and to discuss next steps in your community's hazard risk reduction efforts.
-Prior to this work session, the working group will receive final drafts of the planning tools and will discuss how the tools will be administered, monitored, and amended over time and will discuss further involvement of the working group.
+Prior to this work session, the working group will receive final drafts of the planning tools and will discuss how the tools will be administered, monitored, and amended over time and how the working group will continue to be involved.